-The Loopback Menu permits you to issue loopbacks to the HiGain system.
+Use the Loopback Menu to issue loopbacks to the HiGain system.
 Depending upon the number of doublers, there can be up to five loopback screens.

 Press D from the Maintenance Terminal Main Menu to display the Loopback Menu.
 Figure 9 shows an example of a Loopback Menu when no doublers are present; Figure 10 shows an example when four doublers are present.